cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 However, Machine Learning is one of the root causes for one of AI's greatest limitations: **Hallucinations:** the generation of entirely fabricated text that sounds plausible and authoritative. *It is important for Copywriters to understand that AI hallucinations are a feature, not a bug.* Everything Artificial Intelligence generates is because of probabilities, sometimes it happens to be right.
 As AI models develop into the other phases hallucinations will only become more integrated into the system.

 The collection of textual data also introduces other risks:
-- The collection and training process itself is expensive, requiring large data centers that have negative impacts on the environments around them.
+- The collection and training process itself is expensive, requiring large data centers that have negative impacts on the environments around them.<a id="ref-14"></a><sup>[14](#cite-14)</sup>
-- There are ethical and legal concerns with data collection that include intellectual property rights and data privacy violations.
+- There are ethical and legal concerns with data collection that include intellectual property rights and data privacy violations.<a id="ref-15"></a><sup>[15](#cite-15)</sup>
-- Textual data is made-up of contradicting contexts, styles, and types of text.
+- Textual data is made-up of contradicting contexts, styles, and types of text.<a id="ref-16"></a><sup>[16](#cite-16)</sup>
-- Models can learn
+- Models will unintentionally learn bias, misinformation, and confidential information from textual data.<a id="ref-17"></a><sup>[17](#cite-17)</sup>

-Some of these risks are negated by a preprocessing step where data scientists clean the data by filtering out bad day, and setting a specific standard for the machine to learn. <a id="ref-14"></a><sup>[14](#cite-14)</sup> However, many GenAI tools, such as Google Gemini, were trained on mixed datasets with contradictive textual data (e.g. reddit forums), and with such high volumes of textual data there is no guarantee that it is perfectly error-free.<a id="ref-15"></a><sup>[15](#cite-15)</sup>
+Some of these risks are negated by a preprocessing step where data scientists clean the data by filtering out bad day, and setting a specific standard for the machine to learn. <a id="ref-18"></a><sup>[18](#cite-18)</sup> However, many GenAI tools, such as Google Gemini, were trained on mixed datasets with contradictive textual data (e.g. reddit forums), and with such high volumes of textual data there is no guarantee that it is perfectly error-free.<a id="ref-19"></a><sup>[19](#cite-19)</sup>

 Once the Machine Learning model has been completely trained on the textual data, it is time to start really developing GenAI.

 ### ***Phase 2***

 **Deep Learning** is a more advanced version of Machine learning, that emerges when the statistical relationships created in phase one are re-engineered to have a multiple-layered network that resembles neural patterns found in the brain.
-This process is extremely complicated, but what emerges is a system called a **Neural Network**, which can start to process complex tasks that require pattern analysis, logical reasoning, and structured outputs.<a id="ref-16"></a><sup>[16](#cite-16)</sup>
+This process is extremely complicated, but what emerges is a system called a **Neural Network**, which can start to process complex tasks that require pattern analysis, logical reasoning, and structured outputs.<a id="ref-20"></a><sup>[20](#cite-20)</sup>

 Deep Learning allows machines to train themselves as they are able to run both a training session and a checking session at the same time.
 By utilizing the large dataset developed earlier the machine can train to recognize all the patterns found within and then check its own work.
 As the machines are trained, the neural networks grow as well.
-With only limited hands-on human assistance, the machine learns without programming.<a id="ref-17"></a><sup>[17](#cite-17)</sup>
+With only limited hands-on human assistance, the machine learns without programming.<a id="ref-21"></a><sup>[21](#cite-21)</sup>

 Once the neural network is developed it is paired with multiple other neural networks to create **Transformer Architecture**, allowing the new model to perform multiple complex tasks simultaneously and begin **Natural Language Processing**.
 The AI model is able to use the neural networks built to understand language to now create responses to textual inputs, allowing seamless human-AI communication.

-> Note: Multimodal AI models use Transformer Architecture for all forms of communication and digital media.
+> **Remember:** Multimodal AI models use Transformer Architecture for all forms of communication and digital media.
 Hence, why GenAI can respond to a picture with no text and even describe it.

 Because AI models will always be processing tokens the outputs are still probabilistic.
 Hallucination is enhanced by transformer architecture because the information being processes has so much more neural networks to pass through.
 While it might appear that AI may knows basic facts, it is simply because of the frequency that fact has appeared within the data.